bvbohnen/X4_Customizer/Documentation.md

       - Only applies within a single search location, eg. within an extension, within the source folder, or within the base X4 folder; a loose file in the source folder will still be used over those in the X4 folder regardless of setting.
       - Defaults to False
     * ignore_extensions
-      - Bool, if True then extensions will be ignored, and files are only sourced from the source_folder or x4_folder.
+      - Bool, if True then all extensions will be ignored, and files are only sourced from the source_folder or x4_folder.
       - Defaults to False
+    * extension_whitelist
+      - String, optional, semicolon separated list of lowercase extension folder names to consider loading (if found and enabled).
+      - If not given, all extension folders are checked, except those in the blacklist.
+    * extension_blacklist
+      - String, optional, semicolon separated list of lowercase extension folder names to always ignore.
     * allow_cat_md5_errors
       - Bool, if True then when files extracted from cat/dat fail to verify their md5 hash, no exception will be thrown.
       - Defaults to False; consider setting True if needing to unpack incorrectly assembled catalogs.